 - Using the Find option.

 There are many options which I found were useless and surely many would find them useless too.
 But, the good news is that they are all customizable.
 Click on the customize option and then all the items that are considered essential can be dragged and dropped from the left to the right.
 This will make the menu more user-friendly.
-There are many features which the users feel should get implemented.
+There are many features that the users feel should get implemented.

 - Options which removes all the default elements from the new Firefox menu button.